 Embry-Riddle Aeronautical University, the University of Oklahoma, and Wichita State University have joined together to lead a world-class research consortium of authorities in air transportation training and related technologies.

-As the FAA Center of Excellence for Technical Training and Human Performance, COE SOAR focuses on research and development of technical training for air traffic controllers, aviation safety inspectors, engineers, technicians, and pilots.
+As the FAA Center of Excellence for Technical Training and Human Performance (COE TTHP), research and development has focused on of technical training for air traffic controllers, aviation safety inspectors, engineers, technicians, and pilots.
 Our goal is to enhance and advance the teaching of these personnel with part-task training, immersive simulation, and adaptive learning technologies that are standard in other technical workforces.
 We also analyze human performance issues, including academic best practices and changes in learner expectations, as well as innovative training methods for a new generation of learners.

 COE TTHP includes organizations from the public, private, and academic sectors which perform basic and applied research, education, and training tasks through a variety of analyses, development, and prototyping activities.
 The universities associated with COE TTHP are recognized for their air traffic management programs, extensive online degree programs, state-of-the-art aerospace and weather facilities, multi-media and cinematic arts programs, and other specialized areas.
 Several of our universities and industry partners are researching the latest NextGen approaches to technical training and the associated human performance factors.
 With our broad range of expertise, the Center meets the challenge of developing and discovering solutions to improve the technical training and human performance in aviation.
 As the Center continues to grow, research focus areas may expand to meet the ever-changing requirements of the FAA and the industry.